Fantasy sports punishments

 Group chat punishments are easy to ignore.
 A mailed punishment shows up in the real world.
 That makes it stronger for remote leagues, office pools, hockey pools, and fantasy groups spread across Canada and the USA.

-A package arriving at their door feels more official than another message in the chat.
+A package at the door feels more official than another message in the chat.

-You do not need everyone in the same city to deliver the punishment properly.
+You do not need everyone in the same city to deliver the punishment.

-Photos of the delivery often become the exact thing the league remembers.
+Photos of the delivery often become what the league remembers.

 Start with prank mail, learn how to send an anonymous prank, or browse weird things you can mail.